How to Cut an Onion (with minimal tears)

 Place the onion on the cutting board root side up and cut it in half, cutting through the center.

 Place one of the halves on the board, cut side down, and begin making cuts starting from about 1/4" below the stem all the way down, The idea is to NOT cut through the top, thus keeping the onion held together.
 This will make the next step much easier.

 Follow the contour of the onion by starting at one side with the knife parallel to the cutting board and then angling it up to 90 degrees as you reach the middle.
 And then angling down in the other direction.

-Then start cutting across starting at the stem end.
+Then start cutting across, starting at the stem end.

 Then lay the last little wedge root side up and cut the last bit

 Trim a thin slice off the stem end and root end leaving some of the root intact so that the onion holds together.